-The Women in Data Science conference (WiDS) took place on Mar 5th at Stanford University.
-The conference had hundreds of participants on site, as well as thousands of them on live stream across the world.
+Data Science: The Women in Data Science Conference (WiDS) took place on Mar 5th at Stanford University.
+The conference had hundreds of participants on-site, as well as thousands of them on live stream across the world.
 This year, a datathon was offered in advance.

 A total of 1160 people, from 26 countries participated in the competition.
 The objective of data challenge was to predict gender using survey data from developing countries.

-Winner team was “Minions” from Massachusetts.
-This competition used Kaggle leaderboard to track the accuracy.
-Winner team achieved an area under the curve (AUC) over 0.975.
+The winner team was “Minions” from Massachusetts.
+This competition used the Kaggle leaderboard to track accuracy.
+The winning team achieved an area under the curve (AUC) over 0.975.
 If you want to learn more, here is the Kaggle site for the datathon.

 Keynotes and talks were focused on data science breakthroughs, led by Google and Microsoft Research, accompanied by talks on applied data science, in healthcare, social network and financial investment.
 Among all of them, I found “More Data, More Problems” and “Data Science to Save the World” most fascinating.